abc-research/nurse2021/README.md

-# Second Nurse Care Activity Recognition Challenge Website
+# Third Nurse Care Activity Recognition Challenge Website

 ## From lab to field

-This is the repository for the [website](https://abc-research.github.io/nurse2020) of the second nurse care activity recognition challenge by [sozolab](https://sozolab.jp)
+This is the repository for the [website](https://abc-research.github.io/nurse2020) of the Third Nurse Care activity recognition challenge by [sozolab](https://sozolab.jp)

 # IMPORTANT DATES